 26th Feb 2006

-Piers Paul Reed's statement that "atheists are a rare breed these
+Paul Reed's statement that "atheists are a rare breed these days",

-days", points to the fact that they number less than 23 per cent
+points to the fact that they number less than 23 per cent of the

-whole, atheists and Catholics are roughly equal in number (one billion
+Catholics are roughly equal in number (one billion each).
+Of course,

-each).
-Of course, people who believe in some sort of supernatural
+people who believe in some sort of supernatural force-are the great

-force-are the great majority, but the mutual incompatibility of their
+majority, but the mutual incompatibility of their beliefs hardly makes

-"The theory or belief that God does not exist" - but that is
+theory or belief that God does not exist" - but that is a definition

-a definition favoured by Christians, not one accepted by -atheists
+favoured by Christians, not one accepted by -atheists themselves, who

 However, a clear definition of the attributes and function of an

-atheists with disproof of that particular deity, based on internal
+with disproof of that particular deity, based on internal contradiction.

 powerful, then the problem of undeniable suffering on earth surely